iamadipurohit/fit-me/README.md

     <img src="images/logo.jpg" width="150px" height="150px"/>

      FitMe is a flutter app that can be used to become fit and check proper diets.
-It is not dependent on network so that you complete your exercises anytime and  anywhere.
+It is not dependent on network so that you can complete your exercises anytime and  anywhere.
-     It also allow user to create him/her profile so that we can provide them proper    guidance according to there age, height, weight.
+     It also allow user to create him/her profile so that we can provide them proper guidance according to their age, height, weight.

     Here are the key features in detail: